GluuFederation/gluu-docker/README.md

 gluu-docker
 ===========

-Project for Gluu Docker files
+Project for Gluu Docker files.

+**Please note, this project is still under development.**